 Tooth Anatomy and Structure

-The anatomy of the tooth consists of the crown of the tooth which is connected to the root of the tooth which extends into the gum and jaw.
-The outer most covering of the tooth, the enamel overlays the softer dentine.
-The nerves and vasculature tunnel through the tooth root canal to the innermost hollow area of the tooth called the pulp canal which houses nerves and vasculature that supply the tooth.
+The tooth's anatomy consists of the crown, which is connected to the root and extends into the gum and jaw.
+The outermost covering of the tooth, the enamel, overlays the softer dentine.
+The nerves and vasculature tunnel through the tooth root canal to the innermost hollow area of the tooth called the pulp canal, which houses nerves and vasculature that supply the tooth.

 Oral Cavity Flora

-The oral cavity is host to many bacteria, mainly gram-negative and facultative anaerobes.
-These bacteria have varying distribution in the oral cavity; in particular, Streptococcus mitis was found to be most typically found on tooth surfaces (Jorn et al. 2005).
-This is not always the causative organism in a dental abscess because other oral bacterial species can become introduced into the tooth by other means including but not limited to trauma.
+The oral cavity hosts many bacteria, mainly gram-negative and facultative anaerobes.
+These bacteria have varying distributions in the cavity; in particular, Streptococcus mitis was most typically found on tooth surfaces (Jorn et al 2005).
+This is not always the causative organism in a dental abscess because other oral bacterial species can become introduced into the tooth by other means, including, but not limited to, trauma.

 History and Physical

-A dental abscess should be considered when patients report severe pain, admit to poor dental hygiene, and lack of adequate dental follow up, admit to dental trauma that was not repaired, localized pain that is reproducible with palpation, facial erythema, trismus, dysphagia, fever, lymphadenopathy.
-Signs that should immediate illicit concern are altered mental status, dyspnea.
+A dental abscess should be considered when patients report severe pain, admit to poor dental hygiene and lack of adequate dental follow-up, admit to dental trauma that was not repaired, localized pain that is reproducible with palpation, facial erythema, trismus, dysphagia, fever, lymphadenopathy.
+Signs that should immediately illicit concern are altered mental status and dyspnea.
 When examining the oral cavity, the suspected tooth or teeth harboring infection may be discolored, have visual breaks in the enamel, or be surrounded by gingival erythema and swelling.

 Evaluation

-CT and MRI are sensitive modalities in detecting abscess.
-Initial workup should include an x-ray of the head and neck and complete blood cell count.
-X-ray of head and neck can help identify compression or deviation of the trachea and subcutaneous air related to necrotic tissue.
+CT and MRI are sensitive modalities in detecting abscesses.
+Initial workup should include an x-ray of the head and neck and a complete blood cell count.
+X-rays of the head and neck can help identify compression or deviation of the trachea and subcutaneous air related to necrotic tissue.
 These imaging modalities can be useful if there is a need to evaluate possible ascending bacterial spread to the sinus cavities.
-Complete blood cell count can help rule in infectious etiology based on total white blood cell count and predominant white blood cell line that appears.
-For bacterial infections, there should be an increase in neutrophil count in individuals that are not immunocompromised.
+A complete blood cell count can help rule out infectious etiology based on the total white blood cell count and the predominant white blood cell line that appears.
+There should be an increase in neutrophil count for bacterial infections in individuals who are not immunocompromised.

 Treatment / Management

-Treatment involves draining the abscess, providing antibiotic support, pain control and removal of infectious tooth source.
-Often oral antibiotics with timely dentist appointment for dental carries intervention is sufficient.
-Dental abscesses may not require an admission to the hospital and administration of intravenous (IV) antibiotics unless the patient presents with worrisome features that include fever, dyspnea or airway compromise secondary to swelling.
+Treatment involves draining the abscess, providing antibiotic support, controlling pain, and removing infectious tooth sources.
+Often, oral antibiotics with timely dentist appointments for dental care interventions are sufficient.
+Dental abscesses may not require admission to the hospital and administration of intravenous antibiotics unless the patient presents with worrisome features that include fever, dyspnea, or airway compromise secondary to swelling.
 Most dental abscesses can be treated with antibiotics to cover gram negatives, facultative anaerobes, and strict anaerobes.[1]

 Penicillins and cephalosporins can be used in odontogenic infections, but there is increasing antimicrobial resistance due to B-lactamase production.
-This increase in resistance would make using penicillins in conjunction with other antimicrobials such as metronidazole or an antibiotic with an extended spectrum like ampicillin-sulbactam and ampicillin-clavulanate more appropriate.
+This increase in resistance would make using penicillins with other antimicrobials, such as metronidazole or an antibiotic with an extended spectrum, like ampicillin-sulbactam and ampicillin-clavulanate, more appropriate.

-- Dosing: Ampicillin-sulbactam 3 g intravenously (IV) every 6 hours
+- Dosing: Ampicillin-sulbactam 3 g intravenously every 6 hours

 - Dosing: Amoxicillin-clavulanate: 875 mg orally every 12 hours

-- Dosing: Penicillin G 2 to 4 IV every four to 6 hours PLUS Metronidazole 500 mg IV or orally every 8 hours
+- Dosing: Penicillin G 2 to 4 intravenously every 4 to 6 hours PLUS Metronidazole 500 mg intravenously or orally every 8 hours

-- Dosing: Cefoxitin: 1 to 2 g IV every 4 hours
+- Dosing: Cefoxitin: 1 to 2 g intravenously every 4 hours

-- Dosing: Cefotetan: 2 g IV every 12 hours
+- Dosing: Cefotetan: 2 g intravenously every 12 hours

-Macrolides should not be used the first line unless the patient has penicillin or cephalosporin allergy.
-There is increased resistance to macrolides and the bacterial species that exhibit resistance are anaerobic Streptococci and Prevotella species that are major colonizers of the oropharynx and often culprits in a dental abscess.
+Macrolides should not be used in the first line unless the patient has a penicillin or cephalosporin allergy.
+There is increased resistance to macrolides, and the bacterial species that exhibit resistance are anaerobic Streptococci and Prevotella species, which are major colonizers of the oropharynx and often culprits in a dental abscess.

 Metronidazole has excellent coverage against anaerobic organisms but lacks sufficient coverage against aerobic gram-positive organisms.
-It is recommended to use metronidazole in conjunction with penicillin to extend antimicrobial coverage to include aerobic gram-positive organisms.
+To extend antimicrobial coverage to include aerobic gram-positive organisms, it is recommended to use metronidazole in conjunction with penicillin.

-- Dosing: Penicillin G 2 to 4 IV every 4 to 6 hours PLUS Metronidazole 500 mg IV or orally every 8 hours
+- Dosing: Penicillin G 2 to 4 intravenously every 4 to 6 hours PLUS Metronidazole 500 mg intravenously or orally every 8 hours

 Clindamycin is a good option for patients with allergies to penicillins and cephalosporins.
-Clindamycin overs coverage against gram-positive organisms, anaerobes, B-lactam resistant organisms and has good bone penetration.
-It was demonstrated that Clindamycin was equally as effective in treating severe odontogenic infections as Penicillin V (Gilmore et al.).
+It provides coverage against gram-positive organisms, anaerobes, and B-lactam-resistant organisms and has good bone penetration.
+It was demonstrated that Clindamycin was equally as effective in treating severe odontogenic infections as Penicillin V (Gilmore et al).

-- Dosing: Clindamycin 600 mg IV every 6 to 8 hours
+- Dosing: Clindamycin 600 mg intravenously every 6 to 8 hours

-For severe infections or in immunocompromised patients.
-Anti-pseudomonal antibiotics like fourth-generation or higher cephalosporins or extended spectrum penicillins like piperacillin-tazobactam should be considered.
+For severe infections or immunocompromised patients, anti-pseudomonal antibiotics like fourth-generation or higher cephalosporins or extended-spectrum penicillins like piperacillin-tazobactam should be considered.
 Carbapenems like meropenem should also be reserved for severe infections.
 Meropenem has activity against gram-positive and gram-negative organisms as well as resistant organisms.

-- Dosing: Piperacillin-tazobactam 4.5 g IV every 6 hours
+- Dosing: Piperacillin-tazobactam 4.5 g intravenously every 6 hours

-- Dosing: Meropenem 1 g IV every 8 hours
+- Dosing: Meropenem 1 g intravenously every 8 hours

-- Dosing: Cefepime 1 to 2 g IV every 12 hours
+- Dosing: Cefepime 1 to 2 g intravenously every 12 hours

 Differential Diagnosis